2013 Delaware Fightin' Blue Hens football team

 The 2013 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2013 NCAA Division I FCS football season.
 Led by first-year head coach Dave Brock, the Fightin' Blue Hens compiled an overall record of 7–5 with a mark of 4–4 in conference play, placing in a three-way tie for fifth in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.

-Previous season

-Delaware started 2012 strong with a four-game winning streak over West Chester, Delaware State, Bucknell, and William & Mary.
-After their peak at #9 in the polls, the Hens finished the season by losing six out of their final seven games, with the only victory against Rhode Island.
-Former coach K. C. Keeler was fired in January 2013, and most of the staff was released with his departure.

 Preseason

 Recruiting class

 The Blue Hens received 12 letters of intent on National Signing Day, February 6, 2013.

 Transfers

 On February 6, 2013, it was announced that Delaware added two transfers for the 2013 season: junior linebacker Kennedy Ogbonna from ASA The College For Excellence and junior running back Jordan Thomas from Rutgers University.
 Greyshirted linebacker Eric Patton was added to the roster for the 2013 season as well.